Umuhan/Bookstore/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project give me a thumbs up.
+Give a ⭐️ if you like this project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>